PatrickBN/CYBR8420_Team5/Design for Software Security.md

       Description: 	An external agent interrupts data flowing across a trust boundary in either direction.

-      Justification: Using encryption or firewall controls to prevent interception of the data.
+      Justification: The 2fa authentication is logged and encryption can be used to prevent data sniffing.

   21. Spoofing the Employee External Entity